-Telemedicine fraud has long been a concern, but whistleblowers are needed now more than ever during the coronavirus crisis as the opportunities for Medicare fraud in telehealth cases have greatly expanded along with telemedicine use.
+Telemedicine fraud has long been a concern, but whistleblowers are needed more than ever during the coronavirus crisis as the opportunities for Medicare fraud and illegal kickbacks in telehealth cases have greatly expanded along with telemedicine use.

 That’s why whistleblowers can play an important role to stop significant telemedicine fraud that can drain millions from Medicare.

-Telemedicine is an important way for those who are unable to go to a doctor’s office to consult with their healthcare providers or for patients who have concerns about possible exposure to the coronavirus.
-But some fraudsters exploit the need for telehealth for their own fraudulent financial gains.
+Telemedicine is an important way for those who are unable to go to a doctor’s office or have concerns about possible exposure to the coronavirus to consult with their healthcare providers in a safe way.
+But some fraudsters exploit the need for telehealth for their own financial gains through fraudulent billing often involving kickback schemes.

-Oftentimes, telemarketing companies work with sham telemedicine companies that find doctors willing to be paid to write medically unnecessary prescriptions or orders for Medicare beneficiaries without speaking to them or evaluating their condition.
+Oftentimes, telemarketing companies work with sham telemedicine companies that find doctors willing to take kickbacks to write medically unnecessary prescriptions or orders for Medicare beneficiaries without speaking to them or evaluating their condition.

 Whistleblowers can report telemedicine fraud and receive rewards under the False Claims Act

-Whistleblowers who know of telehealth fraud can report the fraudulent healthcare claims and work with the government to stop the fraud by filing a “qui tam” case under the False Claims Act.
+Whistleblowers who know of telehealth fraud or kickback schemes involving telemedicine can report the wrongdoing and work with the government to stop the fraud by filing a “qui tam” case under the False Claims Act.

 The False Claims Act empowers private citizens to sue entities and individuals who are defrauding the government and recover the stolen funds on the government’s behalf.
 In most successful qui tam cases, whistleblowers and their attorneys join with the government to pursue the lawsuit.